3dvconf/3dvconf.github.io/2022/policies.md

 - The above definition does not consider an arXiv.org paper as a publication because it cannot be rejected.
 It also excludes university technical reports which are typically not peer reviewed.
 However, this definition of publication does include peer-reviewed workshop papers, even if they do not appear in a proceedings, if their length is more than four pages (excluding citations).
 Given this definition, any submission to 3DV should not have substantial overlap with prior publications or other concurrent submissions.
 <br>

 - A submission with substantial overlap is one that shares 20 percent or more material with previous or concurrently submitted publications.
-Authors are encouraged to contact the Program Chairs ( **TBD**) about clarifications on borderline cases.
+Authors are encouraged to contact the Program Chairs ( **3dv22PC [at] googlegroups [dot] com**) about clarifications on borderline cases.
 <br>

 - _Note that a technical report (departmental, arXiv.org, etc.) version of the submission that is put up without any form of direct peer-review is NOT considered prior art and should NOT be cited in the submission._